Hallam Road: Route

 Hallam North Road begins at the intersection with Heatherton Road in Narre Warren North, travelling southbound towards Lynbrook.
 After a short distance, the road intersects with Belgrave-Hallam Road to the east, with Hallam Road assuming this name travelling southbound.
 South of the Princes Highway intersection in Hallam, the road changes name to Hallam South Road, continuing southbound.
 The road once more changes name crossing the Hallam Main Drain in Hampton Park, known simply as Hallam Road, continuing southbound until the road terminates at the intersection with South Gippsland Highway in Lynbrook.

 History

 Hallam Road derives its name from the same person as the suburb of Hallam, Victoria.
 In the 1850s, William Hallam established a pub on the corner of Gippsland Road and the cross-street came to be known as "Hallam's Road".
 When a train station was established on the line from Gippsland to Melbourne it took the same name.
 There had been a school in different nearby locations since 1858 but it was moved to Hallam Road in 1904, and in 1923 it became known simply as 'Hallam' (distinct from the modern Hallam Primary School nearby).

 Hallam Road had previously been given no route designation.
-With Victoria's conversion to the newer alphanumeric system, the section between Heatherton Road and Princes Highway has been assigned B675 in 2020.
+With Victoria's conversion to the newer alphanumeric system, the section between Heatherton Road and South Gippsland Highway has been assigned B675 in 2020.